kuu/Kontainer/README.md

     buffer = Kontainer.renderToBuffer(element);

     // IsoBmff.createElementFromBuffer()
-    //   Returns: Buffer (in node) or ArrayBuffer (in browser) that contains a media stream
+    //   Accepts: Buffer (in node) or ArrayBuffer (in browser) that contains a media stream [, offset=0]
     //   Returns: KontainerElement.
     element = IsoBmff.createElementFromBuffer(buffer);

+    // Kontainer.renderToString();
+    //   Accepts: KontainerElement[, Formatter]
-    // Accepts a KontainerElement and returns a string that represetns the file structure. string = Kontainer.renderToString(element);
+    //   Returns: A string that represetns the structure of media file. string = Kontainer.renderToString(element);
 ```

 ## CLI

-A simple parser for displaying the structure of a media file.
+A simple parser for displaying the structure of media file.

 ```
 Usage: